httpie/fractional-indexing-python/README.md

 This implementation includes variable-length integers, and the prepend/append optimization described in David's article.

-This should be byte-for-byte compatible with [rocicorp/fractional-indexing](https://github.com/rocicorp/fractional-indexing) and [rocicorp/fracdex](https://github.com/rocicorp/fracdex).
+This should be byte-for-byte compatible with [rocicorp/fractional-indexing](https://github.com/rocicorp/fractional-indexing) (JavaScript) and [rocicorp/fracdex](https://github.com/rocicorp/fracdex) (Go).

 ## Usage